dragonfax/rnote/README.md

 $ rnote edit new note title
 ```

-You could login with your username and password instead, but you'll also have to get your hands on a consume key that works in production.
-Thats requires a bit more effort.
+You could login with your username and password instead, but you'll also have to get your hands on a consumer key that works in production.
+That requires a bit more effort.

 What Works